M66B/XPrivacyLua/DEFINE.md

 The before/after function should return *true* when something was restricted and *false* otherwise.

-You can also modify field values by prefixing the method name with a # character, for example
+You can also modify field values in an after function by prefixing the method name with a # character, for example

 ```
   "methodName": "#SERIAL"